webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - Minimum viable product: early version of product.
 Quick to get feedback.
   - MVP looks at the feature list and defines the bare minimum requirements for testing a product.
 - **Requirements Traceability Matrix (RTM)**
-  - document that links project requirements and the deliverables. maps how well project meets initial goal.
+  - document that links **project requirements** and the deliverables. maps how well project meets initial goal.
+  - impact analysis.
   - Tracks how design documents, test cases, and deliverables align with specific requirements.
   - Demonstrates that all requirements are addressed and tested.
   - Provides a audit trail to show compliance and manage changes.